Naereen/slides/README.md

 This repository hosts some [remark.js slideshows](https://github.com/gnab/remark), covering various subjects.

 - At first, this repository was only here to host some small experiments, for me to learn how to use [the remark.js slideshow tools](http://remarkjs.com/) correctly;
 - But I discovered that [pandoc](http://pandoc.org/MANUAL.html) can be used to create PDF Beamer slides, written easily in Markdown, and I love it now :heart:!
+[My pandoc/beamer template](my.beamer) is working well, I love it.
 - And I am passionate about open-source and Markdown, I am trying to publish here all the slides of the talks I gave recently (from July 2017).

 > See also [my SpeakerDesk profile](https://speakerdeck.com/naereen), where I also shared all my previous slides, and I will keep sharing the new ones.